Segun Toriola

 Segun Moses Toriola (born 18 September 1974 in Ilorin, Kwara, Nigeria) is a retired Nigeria professional table tennis player.

 Biography

 He is the youngest of nine brothers.

 Since 1995, he had been ranked amongst the top table tennis players in Africa.
-Ranked number 1 in Africa from 1998 to June 2008, when Egyptian Eli Saleh Ahmed became the leading African table tennis player.
-However, since 2009, Toriola has again been the number 1st in Africa.
-Renowned for his unusual style of forehand play, which makes him an awkward opponent for many.
-Despite lacking good footwork has an excellent topspin which has allowed him to pull off many upsets with top world players.
+Ranked number one in Africa from 1998 until June 2008, when Egyptian Eli Saleh Ahmed became the leading African table tennis player.
+However, since 2009, Toriola reclaimed his top position.
+He is known for his unusual style of forehand play.
+Although his footwork has been criticised, his topspin has caused upset when he has gone up against top world players.

 During his career, he has won multiple medals in international singles tournaments.
-Some of his important achievements are:
+These achievements include: